informatics-isi-edu/hatrac/REST-API.md

     Host: authority_name
     Content-Type: application/x-hatrac-namespace

+which may also be modified with the `parents` query parameter:

+    PUT /parent_path/namespace_id?parents=true
+    Host: authority_name
+    Content-Type: application/x-hatrac-namespace

+to request automatic creation of missing ancestors in _parent path_.
-for which a successful response is:
+In either case, a successful response is:

     201 Created
     Location: /parent_path/namespace_id